 Elaborate Temporary Ancestor's Shrine for Samhain Season

-A working altar is designed specifically for magical workings.
-Some workings can be done in an evening, but other times more elaborate workings towards long-term goals can require a set up that goes undisturbed for a while.
+A working altar is explicitly designed for magical workings.
+Some workings can be done in an evening, but other times more intricate workings towards long-term goals can require a set up that goes undisturbed for a while.
 If you’re using an altar specifically for magic, it should be the least cluttered of all.
-In fact, if all you need for it are the actual components for the working, that’s fine.
+If all you need for it are the essential components for the working, that’s fine.
 The fewer distractions, the better.

 © 2013 Mackenzie Sage Wright